Entanglement protection in higher-dimensional systems: Generalization to qutrit-qutrit system

 where $0\leq x<1/3$.

 For two-qutrit system, Kraus operators are given by

 Assuming that both the qutrits suffer identical but independent ADC, evolution of the system is given by,

-Evolution of the entanglement vs. ADC parameter ($p$) for $0\leq x<1/3$ is shown in Fig.~\ref{fig14}.
-The entangled state (\ref{eq14}) undergoes asymptotic decay of Negativity for $0\leq x\leq 0.2281$, and NSD for $0.2281<x<1/3$.
+Evolution of the entanglement vs. ADC parameter ($p$) for $0\leq x<1/3$ is computed.
+It is found that the entangled state (\ref{eq17}) undergoes NSD in the entire range of x-parameter for $0<x<1/3$.

-Let us label another set of Kraus operators ($\mathbb{M}'_{ij}$) with the parameter $p$ replaced by $p'$ ($t$ replaced by $t'$, $t'=t-t_n$); $p'=1-\exp(-\Gamma t')$, and of the form similar to (\ref{eq15}), and apply it to the state (\ref{eq14}) to get the state of the uninterrupted system evolving in the ADC.
+Let us label another set of Kraus operators ($\mathbb{M}'_{ij}$) with the parameter $p$ replaced by $p'$ ($t$ replaced by $t'$, $t'=t-t_n$); $p'=1-\exp(-\Gamma t')$, and of the form similar to (\ref{eq18}), and apply it to the state (\ref{eq17}) to get the state of the uninterrupted system evolving in the ADC.

-We choose $x=0.25$ such that the initial state (\ref{eq14}) undergoes NSD at $p=0.7596$.
-The plot of Negativity vs. ADC probability ($p,p'$) for the state (\ref{eq14}) is shown in Fig.~\ref{fig15}.
-For $p=0$, NSD occurs at $p'=0.7596$ and for arbitrary values for $p$, NSD occurs along the non-linear curve in $pp'$ plane as shown in Fig.~\ref{fig15}.
+We choose $x=0.25$ such that the initial state (\ref{eq17}) undergoes NSD at $p=0.3636$.
+For $p=0$, NSD occurs at $p'=0.3636$ and for arbitrary values for $p$, NSD occurs along the non-linear curve in $pp'$ plane similar to Fig.~\ref{fig4}.